gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    :class: with-border
    :align: center

-   Figure 16 Knowing the Cluster
+   Knowing the Cluster

 After finishing your work on the AWS cluster, you should terminate/stop the cluster, unless you have reasons to keep it active.
-To stop/terminate the cluster, go to the cluster session, and click the `green` power button as show in Figure 17.
+To stop/terminate the cluster, go to the cluster session, and click the green power button as show in :numref:`Figure %s <stop-cluster>`.
-A window pop up, and click the red `Turn Off` button to switch off the cluster.
+A window will pop up; click the red *Turn Off* button to switch off the cluster.

+.. _stop-cluster:

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_using_3.png
    :name: noaacsp_using_3
    :class: with-border
    :align: center

-   Figure 17 Terminating the Cluster
+   Terminating the Cluster

 ***************************
 Running the Global Workflow
 ***************************

-Assume you have a AWS cluster running, after login to the cluster through `ssh` from your laptop terminal, or access the cluster from your web terminal, one can start clone, compile, and run global-workflow.
+Assuming you have an AWS cluster running, after logging in to the cluster through ``ssh`` from your laptop terminal or accessing the cluster from your web terminal, you can start to clone, compile, and run global-workflow.

-#. clone global-workflow(assume you have setup access to githup):
+#.
+Clone global-workflow (assumes you have set up access to GitHub):

    .. code-block:: console

-      cd /contrib/$USER   #you should have a username, and have a directory at /contrib where we save our permanent files. git clone --recursive git@github.com:NOAA-EMC/global-workflow.git global-workflow
+      cd /contrib/$USER   #you should have a username and have a directory at /contrib, where we save our permanent files. git clone --recursive git@github.com:NOAA-EMC/global-workflow.git global-workflow
       #or the develop fork at EPIC:
       git clone --recursive git@github.com:NOAA-EPIC/global-workflow-cloud.git global-workflow-cloud

-#. compile global-workflow:
+#.
+Compile global-workflow:

    .. code-block:: console

-      cd /contrib/$USER/global-workflow
-      cd sorc
+      cd /contrib/$USER/global-workflow #or cd /contrib/$USER/global-workflow-cloud depending on which one you cloned cd sorc
       build_all.sh      # or similar command to compile for gefs, or others. link_workflow.sh  # after build_all.sh finished successfully

 #.
 As users may define a very small cluster as controller, one may use the script below to compile in compute node.
-   Save the this script in a file, say, com.slurm, and submit this job with command "sbatch com.slurm":
+   Save the this script in a file, say, ``com.slurm``, and submit this job with command ``sbatch com.slurm``:

    .. code-block:: console